-In this letter, we study dynamical critical behaviors in scalarization and descalarization in a generalized theory with a scalar field coupling with both the Ricci scalar and the GB invariant.
-We show how the GB term triggers the nonlinear scalarization, makes a linearly stable BBH evolve to an unstable SBH attractor and finally transform to a linearly stable SBH.
+In this letter, we study dynamical critical behaviors in scalarization and descalarization in a generalized theory with a scalar field coupling with both the Ricci scalar and GB invariant.
+We show the manner in which the GB term triggers the nonlinear scalarization, transforms a linearly stable BBH into an unstable SBH attractor, and finally transforms it into a stable SBH.
 We demonstrate that the property of the CS in the scalarization qualitatively resembles that in the EMS theory.
-Remarkably, we reveal novel critical behavior in the dynamical descalarization.
-The CS at the threshold of descalarization is marginally stable and plays the role of a marginal stable attractor, reflecting a new type I critical phenomenon in the black hole phase transition.
-We disclose the thermodynamic properties and perturbations for static solutions to help understand such novel phenomenon more deeply in the phase transitions.
-Further, the effect of the scalar-Ricci coupling on the hyperbolicity in the fully nonlinear evolution is investigated.
+Remarkably, we reveal novel critical behaviors in the dynamical descalarization.
+The CS at the threshold of descalarization is marginally stable and acts as a marginal stable attractor, reflecting a new type I critical phenomenon in the BH phase transition.
+We disclose the thermodynamic properties and perturbations for static solutions to help understand such novel phenomenon more effectively.
+Furthermore, the effect of SR coupling on the hyperbolicity in the fully nonlinear evolution is investigated.